 The Group operates in a number of tax jurisdictions.
-The complexities of local and international tax legislations and estimates used in accounting for deferred tax assets requires an understanding of the applicable tax laws and regulations in different jurisdictions.
-Furthermore, the recognition of deferred tax assets involves significant judgment and estimates with regards to the Group's future operations and applicable tax laws in the component jurisdictions and, as a result, this is considered as a key audit matter.
+The complexities of local and international tax legislations requires an understanding of the applicable tax laws and regulations in these jurisdictions.
+Furthermore, the recognition of deferred tax assets involves significant judgment and estimates with regards to the Group's future operations and the applicable tax laws in the respective jurisdictions and, as a result, this is considered as a key audit matter.